cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### Validating That AI Was the Right Tool

 I analyzed one month of procurement support tickets.
-Approximately 40% were repetitive information retrieval: "Where is this contract?", "Which version is latest?", "Where is the implementation record?"
-This Pareto distribution confirmed that a large portion of work was repetitive, structured, and suitable for AI assistance.
-AI was a strategic match for the problem, not a technology looking for a use case.
+Approximately 40% were repetitive information retrieval tasks such as locating contracts, identifying current versions, and finding implementation records.
+This distribution confirmed that a large portion of work was repetitive, structured, and suitable for AI assistance.

 ---